kudapara/curated-design-tools/README.md

 - [Land Book](https://land-book.com/) - Design gallery with the best and most carefully collected websites.
 We help creatives find inspiration & motivation to do rad stuff.
 - [Nicelydone](https://nicelydone.club/) - Nicely done is a place for User interface inspiration.
 A tool made by a designer for designers.
 - [Awwwards](https://awwwards.com) - The awards of design, creativity and innovation on the internet.
+- [Landings](https://landings.dev) - A curated directory of hundreds of great looking landing page examples that you can filter by different categories like theme and color.

 ## Illustrations